-Countries in Asia are struggling against serious demographic challenges, such as a low birth rates and an aging populations.
+Countries in Asia are struggling against serious demographic challenges, such as low birth rates and aging populations.
 At the same time, the speed at which people and information now travel mean communities are increasingly comprised of people from widely divergent backgrounds.

 Projects under this thematic area are expected to bridge generational and national boundaries to bring together key persons in target countries.
-We hope that these key persons will learn from each other, flexibly respond to the complex issues existing in modern communities, and ultimately enhance the overall happiness and vitality of communities in which they are active.
-We look forward to receiving proposals that survey and analyze regional characteristics and issues and that aim to apply findings toward real-life measures, particularly in regard to the status of children, the elderly, and foreign residents and their families, viewing them not as recipients of support but as active participants in the community.
+We hope that these key persons will learn from each other, flexibly respond to the complex issues of our time, and ultimately enhance the overall happiness and vitality of communities in which they are active.
+We look forward to receiving proposals that survey and analyze characteristics of the communities and regions and that aim to apply findings toward real-life measures, particularly in regard to the status of children, the elderly, and foreign residents and their families, viewing them not as recipients of support but as active participants in the community.